bowman2001/perplexdoc/content/doc/basic/image/index.md

 weight: 150
 ---

-The theme distinguishes between two possible image positions: **stand-alone** & **embedded**.
+There is only one Markdown image element but the theme distinguishes between two possible positions: **stand-alone** & **embedded**.
 {.p-first} <!--more-->

-You can [enhance the image layout](doc/enhancing/image) in many ways.
-This page introduces only the basic syntax and the default layout.
+You can [enhance the image layout](doc/enhancing/image) in many ways with this theme.
+This is only the introduction to the basic syntax and its default layout.

 ## Syntax